-The Compensation and Talent Management Committee engages Willis Towers Watson annually to conduct a review of all of our compensation programs relative to the potential for incentives to motivate excessive risk-taking in a way that could materially affect the Company.
+The Committee engages Willis Towers Watson annually to conduct a review of our compensation programs relative to the potential for incentives to motivate excessive risk-taking in a way that could materially affect the Company.
 Willis Towers Watson reviews the measures used in each program, the target-setting process, and the overall governance of our compensation plans.
-The 2021 review concluded that we have strong governance procedures and that our plans do not present a material risk to the Company or encourage excessive risk-taking by participants.
+The 2022 review concluded that we have strong governance procedures and that our plans do not present a material risk to the Company or encourage excessive risk-taking by participants.